US to Canada by Boat: Essential Border Requirements for Dogs and Cats

 Whether you're a US boater heading into the Gulf Islands or a Canadian boater visiting the San Juans, these regulations apply to all travelers.

-A Universal Requirement: The new 2024/2026 CDC rules apply to every dog entering the United States from Canada—including those belonging to Canadian citizens visiting for the day.
+A universal requirement: the CDC rules that took effect in 2024 apply to every dog entering the United States from Canada — including dogs belonging to Canadian citizens visiting for the day.

 Gear Up: Visit my Amazon Storefront for my hand-picked essentials.
 I've curated collections specifically for boaters and their furry first mates, as well as my must-have RV gear, boat essentials, and high-functioning galley and storage items.